King of Kilba: Plot summary

 They take part in some battles, and eventually the old king dies.
-Kilsyth is forced to accept the title, with 'Haya', as Hayes in now known, as his 'brother'.
+Kilsyth is forced to accept the title, with 'Haya', as Hayes is now known, as his 'brother'.
 They conduct the continuing war against the neighboring island.
 They attempt to introduce the islanders to football and cricket.
 Cricket proves so attractive that the natives relax their vigilance.
 The Nekas invade and carry off Hayes as a captive.
 He is lowered into an abyss as a sacrifice to an enormous crab, known as 'Bonga Te Akka' (the great mill wheel).

 The crab, with a shell six feet across and claws over eight feet long, is about to devour its prey when Kilsyth and an army of Kilbans arrive to rescue him.
 But the tables are turned and Kilsyth is himself sacrificed to the crab.
 His small gun is useless, but he manages to light a fire, which deflects and then burns the crab to death.
 The Nekans attempt to kill Kilsyth anyway, but are thwarted when the two heroes are rescued by a party of New Zealanders prospecting for ambergris.
 In fact, one of the island's sheltered bays contains vast stores of this valuable material.
 The two men promise to reveal the location of the cache, in return for equal partnerships in the firm of Wilcox and Co in Auckland, who are sponsoring the search.

 They fly away in the explorer's aeroplane, thus fulfilling another island prophecy that the King will be taken away by a 'great bird' when his work is done.